-Ultimately, though, the question of whether the LGBT filter blocks materials that violate federal and state law should not be the decisive factor in whether the District reactivates the filter.
+Ultimately, though, the question of whether disabling the Sexuality filter will result in violations of federal and state law should not be the touchstone for how the District responds to the ACLU's demands.
 Rather, the District should be concerned, first and foremost, with protecting students from sexually inappropriate internet materials.
-Given the sexually explicit materials students can access with the LGBT filter disabled, the District should immediately reactivate the filter, regardless of whether those materials actually violate the law.
+Given the sexually explicit materials students will have access to if the District disables the Sexuality filter, the District should not acquiesce to the ACLU's demands, regardless of whether those materials violate the law.

-The District Has Broad Authority Over What Internet Materials Students May Access
+The School District Has Broad Authority Over What Materials Students May Access On The Internet

-Reactivating the LGBT filter would be consistent with the well-established legal doctrine that public school districts have broad authority to determine their curriculum.
+It is well-settled law that public school districts have broad authority to determine their curriculum.
 Edwards v.
 Aguillard, 482 U.S. 578, 583 (1987) ("States and local school boards are generally afforded considerable discretion in operating public schools"); Brown v.
 Li, 308 F.3d 939, 951 (9th Cir.
 2002) ("[T]he curriculum of a public educational institution is one means by which the institution itself expresses its policy, a policy with which others do not have a constitutional right to interfere").

 It is equally well-settled that a public school district's decisions over what materials are available to students within their libraries are curricular decisions to which the courts owe substantial deference.
-Bd. of Educ., Island Trees Union Free Sch.
+Board of Education, Island Trees Union Free Sch.
 Dist.
 No. 26 v.
-Pico, 457 U.S. 853, 863 (1982) (applying the principle that "local school boards have broad discretion in the management of school affairs" in the library context); Presidents Council.
-Dist.
+Pico, 457 U.S. 853, 863 (1982) (applying the principle that "local school boards have broad discretion in the management of school affairs" in the library context); Presidents Council, Dist.
 25 v.
-Cmty.
-Sch.
-Bd.
+Community School Bd.
 No. 25, 457 F.2d 289 (2d Cir.
 1972) (same).

 Importantly, for our purposes here, the Supreme Court has recognized that the "Internet is simply another method for making information available in a school or library."
 United States v.
-Am.
-Library Ass'n, 539 U.S. 194, 207 (2003) (citation omitted).
+American Library Ass'n, 539 U.S. 194, 207 (2003) (citation omitted).
 Put simply, the Internet "is 'no more than a technological extension of the book stack."
 Id. (citation omitted).
 Thus, the same deference owed a public school district's decisions over what material to make available in its library also must be applied to its decisions regarding what material is accessible via the Internet.

-Looking at the case law in the best light for a potential ACLU plaintiff, to prevail the plaintiff would have to show that the District prohibited access to websites blocked by the LGBT filter because of disagreement with their religious, social, or political message, and that this disagreement was the decisive factor in refusing to grant access to these websites.
+Looking at the case law in the best light for a potential ACLU plaintiff, to prevail the plaintiff would have to show that the District prohibited access to websites blocked by the

+Sexuality filter because of disagreement with their religious, social, or political message, and that this disagreement was the decisive factor in refusing to grant access to these websites.
 Pico, 457 U.S. at 871.
-In addition to being a very demanding standard, it is obvious that disagreement with any religious, social, or political message is not the reason for reactivating the filter, but rather protecting children from harmful and age-inappropriate sexual material on the Internet.
+This is a very demanding standard.
+Further, the ACLU's letter makes no claim whatsoever that the District acted based on this type of disagreement, let alone that this was the decisive factor in its decision-making.
+It is obvious that disagreement with any religious, social, or political message is not the reason for the filter, but rather protecting children from harmful and age-inappropriate material on the Internet.

 In sum, the District has broad discretion in determining what materials will be accessible to students in its libraries and through its Internet terminals.
 Further, a student seeking access to a particular website faces a very difficult and high standard of proof to prevail.
-The likelihood that the ACLU would prevail in a lawsuit challenging the District's reactivation of the LGBT filter is thus slim.
+The likelihood that the ACLU would prevail in its threatened lawsuit is thus slim.